Students are often asked to evaluate resources using the CRAP tool: Currency, Reliability, Authority, and Purpose.

 The quality of primary research often depends on the extent to which the methodology prevented the result from being affected by bias and confounding factors.

 "Bias is the degree to which the result is skewed away from the truth" .
-Bias can occur in many ways, and can occur in the selection of subjects for study, allocation to groups, and measurement of results, but the best way to prevent it is to keep details of interventions hidden from participants and also researchers (Glasziou, Salisbury, & Del Mar, 2007, p.
+Bias can occur in many ways: for example in the selection of subjects for study, in the allocation to groups, and in the measurement of results.
+The best way to prevent it is to keep details of interventions hidden from participants and also researchers (Glasziou, Salisbury, & Del Mar, 2007, p.
 75).
 This is called blinding.

 "Confounding factors are patient features and other possible causal factors, apart from the one that is being measured, that can affect the outcome of the study."
 These can be eliminated or reduced by ensuring that groups are matched as closely as possible at the start of the study, and managed in the same way in the course of the study (Glasziou et al., 2007, p.
 76).

-One way to quickly appraise a study's trustworthiness is to use the RAMMbo mnemonic.
-This looks at the elements of Recruitment, Allocation, Maintenance, and Measurement (blinding and objectivity):
+One way to quickly appraise a study's trustworthiness is to use the RAMMbo mnemonic:

 |R||Recruitment||Were the subjects in the study representative of the target population?
 Were there enough subjects to make the study valid?|

 |A||Allocation||Were the subjects randomly (and "blindly") allocated to groups?|

 |M||Maintenance||Was the status of the study group and the control group maintained throughout the trial?
 Were they treated the same way apart from the intervention?|